RavenCutie21/Voice-Changer-Settings/README.md

 wow that was easy wasnt it!

-# Special Needs Section for AUDIO
+# Special Fix Section for Audio

 You are going to need Audio Suppression of some kind if you have constant background noise on your normal microphone.
 Just pick one below, I will list two options